To submit an article online, and to check the status of your submission, you need to have an account with Journal of Molecular Signaling

 American or English grammar rules may be used as long as they are used consistently and match the spelling format (see above).
 For instance, you may use a serial comma or not.

 The font used should be commonly available and in an easily readable size.
-This may be changed during the typesetting process.
+This may be changed during the typesetting process and will not necessarily be the published font.

 Underlined text should be avoided whenever possible.